pieroproietti/penguins-eggs/DOCUMENTATION/SOURCE.md

 ### xdg
 All the things more or less related to xdg, eg: autologin, skel, etc.

+### yolk
+Create a local repository used during installation to install `grub-pc or `grub-efi-amd64` depending on the hardware, this make possible to install without internet connection.

+It's also possible to add arbitraty packages to this repository, adding them on `/etc/penguins-eggs.d/yolk.yaml`.

 ### others classes
 Generally are simpler and understandable, of course this is my idea.